top of page

 RISE 2019

 The Aresty Research Center helps connect Rutgers undergraduate students with faculty mentors and provides financial support for research opportunities.
-The Aresty Summer Science Program is a 10-week research experience for rising sophomores at Rutgers - New Brunswick, and the LSAMP Summer Practical Research Experience (LSAMP SPRE) provides research support for LSAMP-qualified rising sophomores.
-Students in both programs participate in cutting-edge research and professional development events.
+The Aresty Summer Science Program is a 10-week research experience for rising sophomores at Rutgers - New Brunswick.
+Students in this program participate in cutting-edge research and professional development events.
 The Waldie Group has enjoyed hosting our Aresty students!

 PaulMasaka.jpg